Robert Macfarlane (writer)

+In 2022 and 2024, Macfarlane was named as an outside contender for the Nobel Prize in Literature.
+The Prize in those years was won by Annie Ernaux and Han Kang respectively.

 Early life and education

-Macfarlane was born in Halam, Nottinghamshire, and attended Nottingham High School.
+Macfarlane was born in Halam in Nottinghamshire, and attended Nottingham High School.
 He was educated at Pembroke College, Cambridge, and Magdalen College, Oxford.
 He began a PhD at Emmanuel College, Cambridge, in 2000, and in 2001 was elected a Fellow of the college.